HomeDing/homeding.github.io/boards/esp32s3/lilygo-t-display-s3.md

 The board can be powered through the USB-C connector.
 It does not support the complete USB-C specification, especially not the
 USB-C voltage negotiation protocol and a USB2.0 USB-A to USB-C cable must be used.

+The board can run by using the power from a 3.7 V LiPo battery pack attached to the JST-GH 1.25mm 2pin connector on the board.
-There is a LiPo charger chip and a JST-GH 1.25mm 2pin battery connector so the device can run some time on this power supply, depending from the given LiPo capacity.
+There is a LiPo charger chip that loads the battery.

+The time the device can run on batter power supply depends on the given LiPo capacity.
+As the display is the most power consuming part of the device this is switched off on battery mode (no power provided by USB-C).

-The battery mode (no VCC from the USB-C connector) can be controlled by 2 pins:
+The battery mode can be controlled by 2 pins:

+**GPI15** -- This pin can enable the power to the display on battery.
+When the pin is pulled high the 3.3 volt is given to the display and the green LED on the board.
+A [Digital Output Element](/elements/digitalout.md) can be used to control this signal.

+There is a recipe below that uses the menu touch button to trigger a timer so the display is on for some seconds when needed.

 **GPIO4** -- This pin can be used to messure the current battery voltage and calculate the remaining battery capacity from this.

-???

-**GPI15** -- This pin can enable power to the display that is disabled while on battery mode by default.
-When the pin is pulled high the 3.3 volt is given to the display and the green LED on the board.

-???

 ## Buttons